bitvijays/umbrella-wiki/source/1_Architecture.rst

       Hardware Block Diagram of main Umbrella Motherboard communication channels

 - Camera Interface: Two standard CSI connectors have been provided on the motherboard to connect cameras to the Raspberry Pi.
-- GNSS: A u-blox NEO-M8 GNSS module provide location tracking capabilities for the Node device and provides concurrent reception of up to three GNSS.
+- GNSS: A u-Blox NEO-M8 GNSS module provide location tracking capabilities for the Node device and provides concurrent reception of up to three GNSS.
 Communications with the GNSS occur through a UART interface on the Raspberry Pi.
 - Wireless Communication: The motherboard includes five radio modules.

   .. figure:: _static/Images/1_Architecture/Hardware_Wireless.png